DiarmidGR/discord-immich-bot/README.md

      failed uploads).
 Use the generated URL to invite the bot to your server.
    - Users who run `watch`, `backfill`, or `unwatch` need the **Manage Channels** permission; the bot itself does not need it.
+   - The `gallery` command is intentionally available to any user in a watched channel, regardless of Discord permissions.

 2. **Get an Immich API key**
    - In the Immich web UI: Account Settings -> API Keys -> New API Key.